 - Coverage for items not covered in your underlying policy.
 Some umbrellas will provide “first dollar drop down” coverages for specific situations, meaning that if your underlying primary policies do not cover a loss, your umbrella might.

+Not all umbrella policies are the same.
 Look for an insurer that can provide an umbrella policy with your commercial insurance package.
 Having all your insurance with one company, in one package, is easier to manage.

 Additionally, an umbrella policy may help your company have a competitive advantage when bidding on a contract as you will already have the required “extra” insurance in place.